liquinlab/elm-smile/docs/datastorage.md

 ## Getting started quickly

-If you start your project using the <SmileText /> github template, and are in the gureckislab and follow the [starting a new project](/starting) guide then there's nothing else for you to do.
+If you start your project using the <SmileText /> Github template, and are in the gureckislab and follow the [starting a new project](/starting) guide then there's nothing else for you to do.
 Your application already has the ability to save data to a password protected lab database and will begin saving the data